Bathurst, New South Wales: Roads

 Bathurst is a regional highway hub.
 Several roads including the Great Western Highway, Mid-Western Highway, Mitchell Highway, O'Connell Road to Oberon and Bathurst-Ilford Road all start in Bathurst.
 Other major roads in Bathurst include Durham Street, Eleven Mile Drive, and Bradwardine Road.

 Rail

 Bathurst railway station is located ten minutes' walk from the city centre.
 It is serviced by daily NSW TrainLink trains and buses east to Lithgow then on to Sydney, north west to Dubbo, west to Parkes and south to Cootamundra.

 Bus

 Local bus services provided by Bathurst Buslines operate in the surrounding suburbs of Bathurst, with a bus interchange in Howick Street, opposite Armada Bathurst.

 Interurban bus services are provided between Bathurst and Lithgow, Bathurst and Orange, and Bathurst and Oberon.
-Long-distance coaches are operate between Bathurst and Sydney by Australia Wide Coaches.
+A long-distance coach service is operated between Bathurst and Sydney by Australia Wide Coaches.

-Air

-FlyPelican is the only airline providing passenger services at Bathurst Airport; the airline operates 6 return flights from Sydney Airport per week from Sunday to Friday.

 Bathurst region development

 Bathurst's location close to Sydney and on major highways placed it in a desirable position for decentralisation plans by various governments over the years.
 Several decentralisation plans relating to Bathurst can be identified: